Elijah McKenzie-Jackson: Political and social themes

-McKenzie-Jackson first started climate striking on February 15, 2019, in Parliament Square, London.
-On 20 September 2019, alongside UK Student Climate Network, he managed to break England's national record for the biggest environmental protest with over 100,000 demonstrators in attendance.
+McKenzie-Jackson first started climate striking on February 15, 2019, in Parliament Square, London, and helped organise the 20 September 2019 London climate strike with UK Student Climate Network, breaking England's national record for the biggest environmental protest with over 100,000 demonstrators in attendance.

 Voyage to Brazilian Amazon Rainforest

 In November 2019, McKenzie-Jackson went on an expedition into the Amazonian rainforest, where he learned about social and environmental injustice and he met with well known activists such as the Pussy Riots and Chief Raoni.

 Hunger strike against West Cumbria coal mine

 McKenzie-Jackson in February 2020, went on hunger strike over the proposed first deep coal mine in 30 years by UK Government in West Cumbria.
 McKenzie-Jackson coined the phrase, "won't eat until new coal mine is scrapped".
 He ended his hunger strike on Day 10 when he was invited into the UK Parliament to speak to politicians about the proposed West Cumbria coal mine.
 McKenzie-Jackson's 10-day hunger strike triggered actions and protests against the proposed project in Whitehaven.
 McKenzie-Jackson then, one year later in 2021 started his second 10-day hunger-strike, where he gathered 111,475 petition signatures in collaboration with Coal Action Network in order to appeal Robert Jenrick decision regarding the West Cumbria coal mine.